No ratings yet

 These yeast dinner rolls only require 7 simple ingredients, plus egg wash to brush the tops for a golden finish.

-• Granulated sugar: This will feed the yeast and add a slight sweetness to the tender dough.
+• Granulated sugar: Feeds the yeast and adds a slight sweetness to the dough.

-• Baking powder: Just a little bit helps encourage a lighter, fluffy dough.
+• Baking powder: Just ¼ teaspoon helps encourage a lighter, fluffier crumb.

 Making homemade dinner rolls is simpler than it sounds.
-It requires just a little bit of patience and time for the dough to rise.
+It requires patience for the rises more than any technical skill.

 Yeast dinner rolls dough

-Let it rise.
-Once the dough is smooth, form it into a ball and place it back in the bowl.
-Cover and let rise in a warm spot for about 1 hour, or until doubled in size.
-This first rise is where the dough develops structure and that soft, airy texture.
+First rise.
+Gather the dough into a ball, place it back in the bowl, and cover with a clean kitchen towel or plastic wrap.
+Let rise in a warm spot for 1 hour, or until doubled in size.

 Make-Ahead instructions